 Exchange students will receive credit for the courses taken at an exchange institution; however, these courses will not count towards GPA and will appear on transcripts as credits earned through the exchange program at the partner institution.
 Credits will be calculated according to the same method as NYU Law classes in New York.
 Each credit will be worth 700 minutes of instruction, exclusive of class break or final exam time.

-The NYU Law Exchange program has been suspended for Fall 2021.
-Students interested in an Exchange for Spring 2022 should email the Office of Global Programs for more information.
-They are also encouraged to consider applying for Spring 2022 NYU Law Abroad in Buenos Aires and Paris when Law Abroad applications open on August 23, 2021.
+The NYU Law Exchange outbound program has been suspended for AY 2022-23.
+Students interested in an Exchange for Fall 2023 should email the Office of Global Programs for more information.
+They are also encouraged to consider applying for Spring 2023 NYU Law Abroad in Buenos Aires and Paris when Law Abroad applications reopens on September 5, 2022.
 Please see the epidemic-related advisory and further information on our Application and Enrollment page.